Analysis of error propagation in particle filters with approximation: Bounds on errors induced by sampling

-\end{corollary} \begin{proof} The proof is straightforward since $\sup_{x}\Erf(x) = 1$, $1-\sqrt{\pi/2} < 0$ and $e^{\frac{\varepsilon^2}{8}\sigma^2(h)} \geq 1$. \end{proof} We note that the simplified estimate of the moment-generating function in Corollary~\ref{cor:simple_MGF_bound} is much tighter than the bound in Theorem 7.3.1 of~\cite{DelMor04} for asymptotically large deviations $\varepsilon$ while the more complex bound in Theorem~\ref{th:3} is uniformly tighter over the range of $\varepsilon$.
+We note that the simplified estimate of the moment-generating function in Corollary~\ref{cor:simple_MGF_bound} is much tighter than the bound in Theorem~7.3.1 of \cite{DelMor04} for asymptotically large deviations $\varepsilon$ while the more complex bound in Theorem~\ref{th:3} is uniformly tighter over the range of $\varepsilon$.